 Owners Chris and Lauren have made the Salmon River their home.
 It is our honor to share the beauty of this incredible place with people from around the globe.
-We love being based in a little piece of paradise called McCall, Idaho.
-Chris has a degree in Outdoor Adventure Leadership and has guided river trips in Idaho, Washington, Montana, and Oregon and has nearly ten thousand river miles under his belt.
-He is a certified EMT and spends his winters as a professional ski patroller.
+We are lucky to live year-round in beautiful McCall, Idaho, a slice of paradise in the inland northwest.
+Chris has a degree in Outdoor Adventure Leadership and has guided river trips in Idaho, Washington, Montana, and Oregon and has thousands of river miles under his belt.
+He is an EMT and spends his winters as a professional ski patroller.
 Chris orchestrates training, packing, planning, and guiding all of Salmon Raft’s river trips.
 Lauren has degrees in Marketing and Spanish.
 She decided after a river trip in Idaho in college to make the river her life.
-Like Chris, she works in the ski industry in the winter time as a Sales Manager.
-She runs the back office show for Salmon Raft; booking the trips, keeping the books, and managing the staff’s needs (in addition to baking cookies for every single trip!).
-When we’re not living and breathing rafting, we love to hike, kayak, and travel.
-We are lucky to have turned our passion into our livelihood.
-Come share our love for the Salmon River on a Salmon Raft trip!
+Like Chris, she works in the ski industry in the winter, and stays on top of off-season rafting projects.
+She runs the back office show for Salmon Raft; booking the trips, keeping the books, and managing the staff’s needs.
+Our professional life is balanced with being parents to our son, Weston.
+He’s the youngest river guide on our roster, born on May 1, 2020.
+He keeps us on our toes, and is eagerly awaiting the day he can float the river with us.

-Salmon Raft owners Chris and Lauren adopted Mac Dog from McPaws in the summer of 2013.
-We think that he’s about three years old and probably a mix of Australian Shepherd, Golden Retriever, and a bunch of other stuff, making him 100% mutt.
-His best friends are Carlos (Caitlin’s pug), and Willow (Erin’s black lab).
-He loves to swim, play fetch, raft, and shed enough to warrant sweeping the house almost daily.
-He is in training to be an avalanche rescue dog.
+Salmon Raft owners Chris and Lauren adopted Mac Dog from McPaws (McCall’s local animal shelter) in the summer of 2013.
+He was about a year and a half old when he joined our family.
+We believe that he’s probably a mix of Australian Shepherd, Golden Retriever, and a bunch of other stuff, making him 100% mutt.
+He loves to swim, play fetch, raft, nap, and shed enough to warrant sweeping the house almost daily.
+He trains as an avalanche rescue dog, and can find buried people in the snow within minutes.
 We are lucky to have this goofy pup as part of our family!